shimmercat/mousebox/README.md

 CA certificate and its private keys, which may end-up compromising the team's browser security a bit.

-This wasn't much of problem before because developers would use HTTP/1.1 over plan http:// to develop websites.
+This wasn't much of problem before because developers would use HTTP/1.1 over plain http:// to develop websites.
-With the advent of HTTP/2 and the decision of browser makers to only implement it over TLS, *developing* sites over https:// may become more popular.
+With the advent of HTTP/2 and [the decision of browser makers to only implement it over TLS](http://daniel.haxx.se/blog/2015/03/06/tls-in-http2/), *developing* sites over https:// may become more popular.

 What's Mousebox?
 ----------------

-Mousebox can be run a project to setup a fake local Certification Authority and certificates.
+Mousebox can be run inside a web project's directory to setup a fake local Certification Authority and certificates.
 For example, if you have at the root of your project a file named `mouseboxf` with the following contents:

     # mouseboxf
     domains: